pminina01/readthedocs/Custom-extension-of-Logger-interface.md

 When creating an extension to the NLog Logger-interface, then one will notice the input-parameter `loggerType`.
 It is used for scanning the captured StackTrace for the source location of the log-statement.
 If extending the NLog Logger-interface without providing the correct `loggerType`, then [Callsite](Callsite-layout-renderer) will stop working.

 In the perfect world then one just have to provide the .NET-Type of the custom logger-interface as value for the `loggerType`-parameter.
 But the .NET JIT compiler can performing inlining so the custom logger-interface might get inlined completely and the `loggerType` becomes a lie.
 NLog will trust the `loggerType`, and will attempt to perform filtering based on a type that doesn't exist in the StackTrace (NLog ver.
-4.5 will automatically fallback to the default NLog `loggerType`).
+4.5 will automatically fallback to the default NLog `ILogger`).

 ### Providing a correct loggerType
 Rules for creating a custom logger interface: